yizhanyun/yx/README.md

 Duosite has been renamed to `yx`, for only one reason, shorter to run as a cli.

-Now `yx` could be interprted as `Yi Xiu` server, `Yi Xiu, 一休` is a cartoon monk who is super intelligent.
+Now `yx` could be interpreted as `You Xia` server, `You Xia, 游侠` means ranger or sword man in Chinese.

 **0.2.0 Update**